fresheneesz/bip-efficient-bitcoin-vaults/tapscriptWalletVault1.md

    2. then they create a transaction with two outputs: one to the `destinationIntermediateAddress_` and one to the `changeIntermediateAddress_`, specify the outputIds and addresses as inputs to the script, and then sign with just one of the two keys.
    3. After 5 days, the transaction is final and the destination address can spend it arbitrarily.
 3. If an attacker uses the "spendNormally" path described above, or if a mistake was made by the owner, the owner can cancel the transaction before the transaction has had 5 days of confirmations by creating a transaction and signing it with both keys.
 Note that the owner can choose to cancel the spends to the `destinationIntermediateAddress_` and `changeIntermediateAddress_` individually or together in one transaction and can choose to cancel one and not the other.

-## Properties

-* Can send to arbitrarily many destinations in a transaction: **false**
-* Can always limit the transaction to one change output: true.
-* Can omit the change address: **false**
-* Can spend change immediately: **false**
-* Can consolidate inputs: true.
-Arbitrary number of wallet vault inputs can be spent in the same transaction and send to the same destination/change address.
-* Canceling each destination / change send either individually or together are both options: **true**.
-* Finalization time: **5 days**.
-Sending to an address that expects to be able to spend the transaction earlier than this won't work.
-This is a fundamental limitation of a wallet vault

 ## Script Implementation